Experts in Change Adoption and Training

 They will use it as a way to attract the right talent.
-However, the ability for many organisations to justify the outlay when the return will most likely be realised by another organisation will diminish.
-For many, that training spend is going to technical skills training or specific management skills rather than personal development.
+However, the ability for many organizations to justify the outlay when the return will most likely be realized by another organization will diminish.

-For the individual, this means that waiting for your employer to recognise your potential and sign you up for the next leadership development program may leave you at the back of the pack.
+For the individual, this means that waiting for your employer to recognize your potential and sign you up for the next leadership development program may leave you at the back of the pack.
 It’s time to take some initiative.

 So, what skills will be important to navigate the future of work?
 Let’s look at a few that can be seen in trends highlighted in the World Economic Forum’s ‘The Future of Jobs’ study from 2016: